tebben/geocodeur/README.md

 #### Solve

+- Motorways are a big mess, inconsistent naming and alot of segments without a name
 - Subtypes are not always that good, for instance we have a residential road with a road that should connect to it with the same name but the segment is unclassified resulting in 2 roads.
 - Sometimes roads are grouped but there is another road in between, should this be 1 road or 2 roads?